-The Compensation Committee has the authority to retain the services and obtain the advice of external advisors, including compensation consultants, legal counsel or other advisors, to assist in the evaluation of executive officer compensation.
-For 2022, the compensation committee engaged Radford, which is part of the Rewards Solutions practice at Aon plc, to review our executive compensation program, policies and practices, to conduct an executive compensation market analysis and to review our long-term incentive compensation program to help ensure alignment with competitive market practices.
-Radford reviewed and advised on all principal aspects of our executive compensation program for fiscal 2022, including meeting regularly with the compensation committee to review all elements of executive compensation, including the competitiveness of such compensation elements and assisting in the risk assessment of our compensation programs.
-The compensation committee believes that working with an independent compensation consultant furthers our objectives to recruit and retain qualified executives. align executive interests with those of stockholders, and ensure that executive compensation packages will appropriately motivate and reward ongoing achievement of business goals.
-Based on the consideration of the factors specified in the rules of the SEC and the listing standards of The Nasdaq Stock Market, the compensation committee does not believe that its relationship with Radford and the work of Radford on behalf of the compensation committee has raised any conflict of interest.
+The compensation committee has the authority to retain the services and obtain the advice of external advisors, including compensation consultants, legal counsel or other advisors, to assist in the evaluation of executive officer compensation.
+For 2023, the compensation committee engaged Aon to review our executive compensation program, policies and practices, our peer group, to conduct an executive compensation market analysis and to review our long-term incentive compensation program to help ensure alignment with competitive market practices.
+Aon reviewed and advised on all principal aspects of our executive compensation program for fiscal 2023, including meeting regularly with the compensation committee to review all elements of executive compensation including the competitiveness of such compensation elements.
+The compensation committee believes that working with an independent compensation consultant furthers our objectives to recruit and retain qualified executives, align executive interests with those of stockholders, and ensure that executive compensation packages will appropriately motivate and reward ongoing achievement of business goals.
+Based on the consideration of the factors specified in the rules of the SEC and the listing standards of The Nasdaq Stock Market, the compensation committee does not believe that its relationship with Aon's and the work of Aon on behalf of the compensation committee has raised any conflict of interest.
 The compensation committee reviews these factors on an annual basis.
-As part of the compensation committee's determination of Radford's independence, it received written confirmation from Radford addressing these factors and supporting the independence determination.
+As part of the compensation committee's determination of Aon independence, it received written confirmation from Aon addressing these factors and supporting the independence determination.